Cambridgeshire Coronavirus Community Fund

 The Cambridgeshire Coronavirus Community Fund is open to constituted community organisations throughout Cambridgeshire (including Peterborough), who are supporting isolated older and vulnerable people at this time.

 Grants between £1,000 and £5,000 will be considered (larger grants may be available for groups working in partnership).
-We aim for the process to take between 5 and 10 days.
+We aim for the process to take between 5 and 10 working days.

-The focus of the fund will be to offer community organisations emergency funding to deal with emerging issues in the community, affecting older people (aged 60 and over) and other vulnerable people (high risk, pre-existing medical conditions), as a result of the continuing threat of Covid-19.
+The focus of the fund will be to offer community organisations emergency funding to deal with emerging issues in the community, affecting older people (aged 60 and over) and other vulnerable people (high risk, pre-existing medical conditions, etc), as a result of the continuing threat of Covid-19.
 This will include; the need for self-isolation, financial hardship, potential for hunger, lack of shelter, further exacerbation of health issues, loneliness and isolation of these people.

 To be eligible to apply your project must support older people or other vulnerable people and help to: